Ruin probabilities for risk processes in a bipartite network: The bipartite network with conditionally independent edges

+As in the mixed Binomial network all vertices are exchangeable, we can assume without loss of generality that $Q = \{ 1, 2, \ldots, |Q|\}$.
+Further, given $\Theta=\theta \in(0,1]$, every edge is chosen with the same probability $\theta \in(0,1]$ independently, the degree $\deg(i)$ of each agent $i \in Q$ follows a Binomial distribution with parameters $d$ and $\theta$. {Thus,} for $\Theta=1$ a.s. we obtain the complete network treated in Section~\ref{s42complete}.

-Note that in the Bernoulli networl for $p=1$ we a.s. obtain the complete graph treated in Section \ref{s42complete}, while for $p \to 0$ the value $P^Q$ can take on any positive number.
-In particular, on the set $\{\deg(Q)> 0\}$, in the limit for $p\to 0$ the set of vertices in $Q$ will have exactly one edge, and the corresponding neighbour $J$ of $Q$ is chosen uniformly at random in $\{1,\ldots, d\}$.
+In a general mixed Binomial model the value $P^Q$ can take on any positive number.
+To see this, consider a Bernoulli network with fixed edge probability $p>0$.
+Then on the set $\{\deg(Q)> 0\}$, in the limit for $p\to 0$ the set of vertices in $Q$ will have exactly one edge, and the corresponding neighbour $J$ of $Q$ is chosen uniformly at random in $\{1,\ldots, d\}$.
 Hence for $p \to 0$ we approach a single edge network such that

 where $J$ is uniformly distributed on $\{1,\ldots, d\}$.
-This is also illustrated in Figure \ref{bernoullimeanvar}, which shows the varying balancing effect of the network on $P^{i}$ when the proportion of objects with high and low Pollaczek-Khintchine parameter is changed. \\
+This is also illustrated in Figure \ref{bernoullimeanvar}, which shows the varying balancing effect of the network on $P^{i}$ when the proportion of objects with high and low ruin parameter is changed.